kevinshroff/macOS-LidAngleSleep/README.md

 ## Troubleshooting

 - If it always shows `—°`, check your hardware, confirm Sandbox is off, and verify `IOKit.framework` is linked.
 Use the Xcode console to see any read errors.

+## Acknowledgments

+- Inspired by and built thanks to the work in [LidAngleSensor](https://github.com/samhenrigold/LidAngleSensor).
+All credit for discovering and demonstrating how to use the hidden lid angle HID API goes to the original author.